stevematkin/calculator/README.md

-Creating a functional calculator using html, css, and javascript
+Creating a functional calculator using html, css, and javascript.
+This project is part of TheOdinProject.